 Your train arrives right in the heart of Santa Barbara and just two blocks from the beach.
-Getting around town without a car is no problem, with lots of great lodging options close to the train station, including the sophisticated Hotel Indigo steps away on State Street, or the newly opened Hotel Californian, with its enviable beachside location and stunning architecture.
-You’ll also be within easy walking, biking or electric-trolley riding distance of dozens of museums, shops, bars and restaurants.
+Getting around town without a car is no problem, with lots of great lodging options close to the train station, including the sophisticated Riviera Beach House just steps away on State Street, or the newly opened Hotel Californian, with its enviable beachside location and stunning architecture.
+You’ll also be within easy walking or biking distance of dozens of museums, shops, bars and restaurants.

 After checking into your hotel, kick off the long weekend by taking in the scene on State Street, Santa Barbara’s picturesque palm-lined thoroughfare in downtown Santa Barbara.
 Within State Street’s charming adobe buildings, you’ll find indie boutiques, surf shops, art galleries, cafés and wine bars.
-Browse gorgeous home goods at Diani Living, artisan jewelry at Plum Goods and signature SoCal-style fashion at Wendy Foster.
-Grab a sweet treat at McConnell’s Fine Ice Creams or get a handcrafted caffeine fix at French Press.
+Browse gorgeous home goods at Diani Living and signature SoCal-style fashion at Wendy Foster.
+Grab a sweet treat at McConnell’s Fine Ice Creams or get a handcrafted caffeine fix at Dune Coffee Roasters.

 As you walk further down, State Street leads straight to Stearns Wharf, where you can stroll along the famous boardwalk past a variety of souvenir shops and restaurants.
 Ready for happy hour?
 Stop in at the cozy Conway Deep Sea Tasting Room to sample homegrown wines and check out the panoramic view of the Pacific.

 For dinner, head to the Funk Zone, the artsy district that spans the area between the ocean and Highway 101 adjacent to the Amtrak station.
-The Lark is Funk Zone staple located within the converted historic Fish Market building, offering delicious locally sourced cuisine served family-style and complemented by craft cocktails and a comprehensive list of Santa Barbara County wines.
+The Lark is a Funk Zone staple located within the converted historic Fish Market building, offering delicious locally-sourced cuisine served family-style and complemented by craft cocktails and a comprehensive list of Santa Barbara County wines.

 If you’d rather stay in town, just follow the Urban Wine Trail, which takes you from one tasting room to the next in the Funk Zone and Presidio Neighborhood.
 For extra guidance navigating Santa Barbara’s food and wine terrain, opt for a walking tour with Santa Barbara Tasting Tours or amp up your culinary photography skills as you sample local wine on a tour with Eat This, Shoot That!